LakishaK36/draco/README.md

 # draco
 ## edit the file
-# It's a amrkdown in this repository.|
+# It's a markdown in this repository.|